Our Expert Digital Marketing Recruiter talks CVs & Prosecco with Brighton Digital Women…

-Here are the top 5 questions & answers from the session:
+The top 5 questions & answers from the session:

 Q- Should I use the title ‘Employment History’, ‘Work Experience’ or ‘Professional Experience’?

 We would suggest using the title ‘Professional Experience’ as it sounds a lot more positive than ‘Employment History’ which could be perceived negatively, as being in your past and uninteresting to you.
-Following that, the title ‘Work Experience’ could be interpreted as internships / work experience placements.
+Following that, the title ‘Work Experience’ could be interpreted as internships/work experience placements.
 ‘Professional Experience’ ensures the reader knows you are showcasing what you have learnt from and have experience in, from your career to date.

 — BrightonDigitalWomen (@BTNDigitalWomen) June 5, 2017

 Q-Should I include my date of birth on my CV?

 For a role in Digital Marketing, there is absolutely no reason for your date of birth to be or not to be on your CV.
 However, we are aware that many employers do require a CV as part of their candidate tracking process i.e. when registering an applicant, it requires a date of birth to register on a database.
 We say it is totally up to you whether you include it or not on your CV.
 If you’re trying to “hide” your age (we know some people are sensitive about milestones!) as decision maker is always able to work out an approximate age through the dates listed for your education.